Hawaii: Tourism

-Tourism is an important part of the Hawaiian economy as it represents ¼ of the economy.
+Tourism is an important part of the Hawaiian economy as it represents a quarter of the economy.
 According to the Hawaii Tourism: 2019 Annual Visitor Research Report, a total of 10,386,673 visitors arrived in 2019 which increased 5% from the previous year, with expenditures of almost $18 billion.
 In 2019, tourism provided over 216,000 jobs statewide and contributed more than $2 billion in tax revenue.
 Due to mild year-round weather, tourist travel is popular throughout the year.
 Tourists across the globe visited Hawaii in 2019 with over 1 million tourists from the U.S. East, almost 2 million Japanese tourists, and almost 500,000 Canadian tourists.

 It was with statehood in 1959 that the Hawaii tourism industry began to grow.

 According to Hawaiian scholar Haunani-Kay Trask, tourism in Hawaii has led to the commodification and exploitation of Hawaiian culture resulting in insidious forms of "cultural prostitution".
 Hawaii has been used to fuel ideas of escapism yet tourism in Hawaii ignores the harm Kanaka and locals experience.
 Cultural traditions such as the hula have been made "ornamental ... a form of exotica" for tourists as a way for large corporations and land owners to gain profit over the exploitation of Hawaiian people and culture.

-Tourism in Hawaii has been considered as an escape from reality resulting in the dismissal of violence faced by Native Hawaiians and locals living on the land.
+Tourism in Hawaiʻi has been considered as an escape from reality resulting in the dismissal of violence faced by Native Hawaiians and locals living on the land.
 According to scholar Winona LaDuke, native Hawaiians have been forced to gather "shrimp and fish from ponds sitting on resort property".
 Tourism has also had damaging effects on the environment such as water shortages, overcrowding, sea level rising, elevated sea surface temperatures and micro plastics on beaches.

-Due to the COVID-19 pandemic, tourism in Hawaii came to a halt, which allowed the land, water, and animals to began to heal.
+Due to the COVID-19 pandemic, tourism in Hawaiʻi came to a halt, which allowed the land, water, and animals to began to heal.
 Fish like the baby akule and big ulua have returned after years of not being around the bay.
 The coral reefs, fish, water growth, and limu (algae) growth was able to flourish without the heavy toll of tourism.

-There has been pushback against tourism by Native Hawaiians, urging people to not visit the islands.
-A survey by the Hawaii Tourism Authority indicated over ⅔ of Hawaiians did not want tourists to return to Hawaii.
+There has been pushback against tourism by Native Hawaiians, urging people not to visit the islands.
+A survey by the Hawaii Tourism Authority indicated over two-thirds of Hawaiians did not want tourists to return to Hawaii.
 Tourism had "become extractive and hurtful, with tourists coming here and taking, taking, taking, taking, without any reciprocation with locals".

 Hawaii hosts numerous cultural events.
 The annual Merrie Monarch Festival is an international Hula competition.
 The Hawaii International Film Festival is the premier film festival for Pacific rim cinema.
 Honolulu hosts the state's long-running LGBT film festival, the Rainbow Film Festival.